NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 The few-shot samples should be provided following the template in ``few_shot_samples_example.json`` (filling in the `content` tags, and choosing how many samples to use), and should include a red teaming prompt, a response from the helpful model (e.g. ``Mistral-7B`` in this tutorial), critique and revision requests and responses.
 The Anthropic repo outlines an example `here <https://github.com/anthropics/ConstitutionalHarmlessnessPaper/blob/main/prompts/CritiqueRevisionFewShotPrompts.json>`_.

 *NOTE: The tokenizer file can be found by extracting the .nemo checkpoint using `tar -xf /models/mistral/mistral-7b-Instruct.nemo`.
-There are 2 tokenizer files that end with `*.model` in the model checkpoint and they are the same, so you can use either one for data processing.*
+There are 2 tokenizer files that end with `.model` in the model checkpoint and they are the same, so you can use either one for data processing.*

-Step 3: Finetune Mistral-7B on the revised responses to create a Mistral-7B-SL-CAI model
+Step 3: Fine-tune Mistral-7B on the revised responses to create a Mistral-7B-SL-CAI model
 ######################################################################################################

 Note that you would need to set up multi-node training run in your cluster env, depending on the type of cluster you use.
-For details, please refer to https://lightning.ai/docs/pytorch/stable/clouds/cluster.html
+For details, please refer to https://lightning.ai/docs/pytorch/stable/clouds/cluster.html .

 .. code-block:: bash